codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--IDs-and-classes--continued--c0f8.md

 To visualize the elements that would be selected (in green again), [click here](open_preview 14-combining-tags-ids-classes/example2.html panel=1).

-Did you notice that the two li's at the bottom are not selected as they are not direct children ?
+Did you notice that the two `li`'s at the bottom are not selected as they are not direct children ?

 ## More examples :